Bay Windows / Ventanas en saliente / 窗花

 The 16 working-class women include domestic workers, tenant organizers, and family services coordinators.
 In the workshops, the cohort will share stories and create papercuts to convey how migration has motivated them to address immigration, housing, labor, disinformation, and safety in their communities.

-Yap will interpret the small, fragile paper cuts into illuminated lanterns displayed in the storefronts of values-aligned organizations in Chinatown, SOMA, and the Mission.
-The lanterns will be accompanied by trilingual maps and walking tours.
+Yap will interpret the small, fragile paper cuts into durable illuminated lanterns.
+The lanterns will be displayed in the storefronts of values-aligned organizations in Chinatown, SOMA, and the Mission from December 2025 to March 2026.
+We will produce trilingual maps and walking tours.
+All lanterns, maps, and events will be free and available to the public at no charge.

 Get Involved